cutaway/fslogger-yaml/README.md

   * Requires [OpenSource XNU](https://github.com/opensource-apple/xnu) to compile.
 No need to build, just run the compilation line in the build instructions.
 * [fswatch](https://github.com/emcrisostomo/fswatch) - a similar project that might meet your needs.
   * [FSW](https://github.com/emcrisostomo/fsw) was created to replace fswatch but then they merged and fswatch became primary, again.
+* [fs_usage](http://ss64.com/osx/fs_usage.html) - a tool that outputs detailed information about file modifications, network connections, and other important OS activity (yes, I should be looking at this).
+  * [fs_usage.c](http://opensource.apple.com/source/system_cmds/system_cmds-496/fs_usage.tproj/fs_usage.c) - Did I mention it is open source?
+  * [Top 10 DTrace scripts for Mac OS X](http://dtrace.org/blogs/brendan/2011/10/10/top-10-dtrace-scripts-for-mac-os-x/) - great tools for gathering data about OS events
+    * [Dtrace broken under El Capitan](http://jimtechstuff.blogspot.com/2015/10/dtrace-broken-under-el-capitan.html) - of course some of these are currently limited because of changes to Dtrace in El Capitan

 ## Compile fslogger-yaml